Welcome to Sonoma

 Historic downtowns wrapped in Wine Country outside of San Francisco

-Nestled in Sonoma Valley, the City of Sonoma is bookended by the Mayacamas Mountains to the east and Sonoma Mountains to the west.
+Nestled in Sonoma Valley, the City of Sonoma, CA is bookended by the Mayacamas Mountains to the east and Sonoma Mountains to the west.
 Blanketed by a mild, warm Mediterranean climate, the days are sunny, and the nights are comfortably cool, making the tree-lined streets inviting and comfortable all year long.
 With a stunning mountainous backdrop, Sonoma appeals to anyone seeking gorgeous Californian living without the smog of significant cities.

 First incorporated in 1850, Sonoma endured some ups and downs as it was unincorporated and reincorporated throughout the late 1800s.
 By 1906, however, the city had taken root with the Sonoma City Hall.
 Local historic events are held close by Sonoma residents, including the brief “Bear Republic” of the early 1800s, when a group of Americans established a country unto themselves with Sonoma as its capital.
 To this day, their legacy lives on, pictured on all Californian flags.